Privacy Policy

 - Where it goes: Calendar reading happens entirely on your device.

-for today’s forecast and (b) you have online TTS enabled — in which
+extras fires for today’s forecast and you have online TTS enabled, the

-case the rendered sentence (which can include the event title) is sent
+rendered sentence (which can include the event title) is sent to your

 - Stored on device: The most recent forecast snapshot is cached for